Culturally modified tree: Scandinavia

 CMTs have become important for the history of Scandinavia, too.
 The Sami people, who also ate certain kinds of bark, were displaced northwards in the 19th century by the Swedish population, who did not eat bark.
 Consequently, the traces of bark peelers are interrupted from one year to the next, so that historians can exactly tell when the last Sami left the region under examination.
 The oldest finding ever registered is 2800 years old.
-Meanwhile, the methods are so much refined that even fossile trees have become an important source for human history.
+Meanwhile, the methods are so much refined that even fossil trees have become an important source for human history.

 United States

 The most surprising fact was a consequence of research within the Bob Marshall Wilderness in northwestern Montana.
-This is a wilderness of about 3,000 km² (in addition another 3000 of neighbouring wildernesses) that was never used by non-aboriginal people.
+This is a wilderness of about 3,000 km2 (in addition another 3000 of neighbouring wildernesses) that was never used by non-aboriginal people.
 There are no houses, streets, fields or pastures.
 Nevertheless, the CMTs showed that between at least 1665 and 1938 indigenous people peeled the bark and conducted other uses.

 In 1985 a protection program was started in Washington's Gifford Pinchot National Forest.
 At 338 spots, more than 6000 CMTs were identified, of which 3000 are protected now.

 Seventeen CMTs were found in the Blue Mountain area within Pike National Forest, at least 26 in Florissant Fossil Beds National Monument.
 Trees more than 200 years old were registered in Manitou Experimental Forest north of Woodland Park.
 Most of these trees within the territory of the Ute are ponderosa pines.
 Ute elders have differing opinions as to whether CMTs are a tradition.
 Researchers know that they haven't got that much time.
 The trees have a life expectancy of 300 to 600 years.
 Many could be dated, being peeled between 1816 and 1848.
 In February 2008, the Colorado Historical Society decided to invest a part of its 7 million dollar budget into a CMT project in Mesa Verde National Park.
 The Bureau of Land Management provides this form form the documentation of CMTs, in conjunction with History Colorado's Office of Archaeology & Historic Preservation.